-- 1 Define a unique code, sequence number, and description for the batch. - 2 Enter the company number that contains the data to be exported during an export procedure, or the company number to which the data must be written during an import procedure. - 3 If the exchange process is based on audit logs, select Exchange Using Audit. - 4 Click Edit Text on the toolbar to start the text editor if you want to add more information.
+Define a unique code, sequence number, and description for the batch.

+- 2 Specify the company number that contains the data to be exported during an export procedure.
+Or specify the company number to which the data must be written during an import procedure. - 3 If the exchange process is based on audit logs, then select the Exchange Based on Auditcheck box. - 4 Click Edit Text on the toolbar to start the text editor to add more information.